cyberus-ctrl-os/ctrl-os-modules/README.md

 ## Module Documentation

-Detailed module documentation and gettig started guides are soon available on [docs.ctrl-os.com](https://docs.ctrl-os.com/).
+Detailed module documentation and Getting Started guides are soon available on [docs.ctrl-os.com](https://docs.ctrl-os.com/).

 All modules are available via `nixosModules` of this Flake.
 If you don't use